 Instead of relying on a rigid structure that absorbs every hit, the plow uses a sectional trip design that allows individual sections and wings to move when they encounter an obstacle.
 That movement absorbs impact energy before it transfers into the frame, reducing stress on both the plow and the truck.

 From a maintenance standpoint, the design is modular.
-Individual sections and wear components can be replaced without removing or rebuilding the entire blade.
-This keeps repair work straightforward and helps crews get equipment back in service quickly when something does wear out.
+Individual sections and wear components can be replaced without having to refabricate or rebuild the entire blade.
+This keeps repair work straightforward and helps crews get equipment back in service quickly when something does go wrong.

 For contractors and municipalities, this translates to: